Chelsea Houska Twitter: MTV Star Reveals Daughter’s Health Crisis

 While Chelsea Houska certainly has her hands full with her two kids, she’s remained active on social media in recent weeks and at the end of last month, after the Season 8 premiere of Teen Mom 2, she took to Twitter to set the record straight about a comment she made on the show.

-As In Touch Weekly magazine reported, Chelsea Houska appeared to suggest that Aubree was taking away from Cole DeBoer’s experience as a first-time date with her jealously.
+As In Touch Weekly magazine reported, Chelsea Houska appeared to suggest that Aubree was taking away from Cole DeBoer’s experience as a first-time date with her jealousy.
 However, according to a tweet from the reality star, the scene was edited and her comment about Aubree’s alleged jealousy over the new baby was not made in reference to DeBoer’s experience.

 To see more of Chelsea Houska and her co-stars, including Jenelle Evans, Leah Messer, Kailyn Lowry, and Briana DeJesus, tune into new episodes of Teen Mom 2 Season 8 on Monday nights at 9 p.m. on MTV.